 Here we can see Build version 1.0.26 is running.
 Once that completes we will deploy the fast formula to our Test SaaS environment.

 Now we can deploy to Test and we’re done!

 We can look at completed exports or imports on the Oracle application as well.
 Here we can see the latest execution we just ran on December 29th was successfully imported by ROBERT.JACKMAN.
 The CSV File package itself can be downloaded from FlexDeploy artifacts or Oracle FSM UI to confirm the individual formula is imported.

-Taking one more validation step, we can also see that the formula has a success compile status and deployed the Formula Text from the Dev environment.
-Keep in mind if the formula you have deployed has invalid syntax, then compile status should be in failed status in that case.
-If compile formulas was not enabled the alternative would be manually executing a bulk compile on the target environment or worse searching through every fast formula deployed on the target environment and then clicking the “Compile” button on the respective screen.
+Taking one more validation step, we can also see that the formula has a successful compile status and deployed the Formula Text from the Dev environment.
+Keep in mind if the formula you have deployed has invalid syntax, then the compile status should be in failed status.
+If compile formulas was not enabled, users would have to manually execute a bulk compile on the target environment, or worse, search through every fast formula deployed on the target environment and click the “Compile” button on the respective screen.